 Chiffon is well draping, you can use it to hide the superfluous and to emphasize the truly beautiful.
 It is important only to assess yourself honestly (with a critical eye), and then it becomes clear which zone to give the will of transparency.
 And it is very important to decide if it is advisable to use chiffon on its own or combine it with other fabrics.

-Light flowing dresses, skirts, blouses, tops and especially scarves – all are good candidates for chiffon.
-Another common usage for chiffon is in accessories, such as brooches, hairpins, flowers.
+Light flowing dresses, skirts, blouses, tops, and especially scarves – all are good candidates for chiffon.
+Another common usage for chiffon is in accessories, such as brooches, hairpins, and flowers.
 Chiffon is a frequent visitor to fashionable catwalks, it is used in many designer collections.
 The fabric is universal, the clothes from it will help to hide shortcomings and emphasize the winning sides.
-Women of different shapes, age and wealth love and choose chiffon.
+Women of different shapes, ages and wealth love and choose chiffon.

 Cutting out slippery chiffon fabric can be almost a nightmare.
 You can’t use pins to stabilize the fabric for cutting because they will leave holes in this delicate fabric.
-You can’t cut it on fold because the fabric will move and shift and you will lose the grain line easily.
+You can’t cut it on a fold because the fabric will move and shift and you will lose the grain line easily.
 And you can’t easily mark the fabric with chalk or a disappearing ink pen because the fabric will shift as you can see in these videos below.
 And we didn’t even start sewing chiffon!

 I think what any sewist dislikes the most about sewing garments from silk chiffon is cutting out patterns.
 But the cutting-out-pattern stage can be almost painless if you practice these tips.